sculptor/sculptor.github.io/documentation/event-driven-tutorial.md

     String cargoId
 }
 ~~~

+CommandEvents are always immutable and not persistent.
+{: .alert .alert-info}

 There is a separate command event bus instance for processing CommandEvents.
 When subscribing to the command bus it must be specified: